 Hispanics are responsible for 71% of the growth of the Church since 1960.
-While 55% of school age Catholic children and half of all Catholic Millennials are Hispanic, a whopping 70% decide to leave the Church before the age of 24.
+While 55% of school age Catholic children and half of all Catholic Millennials are Hispanic, most decide to leave the Church before the age of 24.
 With such a large presence in the American Catholic Church, there’s a huge opportunity to better engage Hispanic families and their children.
 Dioceses and parishes around the country must not only be welcoming, but better equipped to support the community through Hispanic ministry.

-63% of Catholics under 18 in the U.S. are of Hispanic origin.
+About 60% of Catholics under 18 in the U.S. are of Hispanic origin.

 Through our initiative-focused grant program, the OSV Institute supports organizations and programs that seek to learn from and better understand the Hispanic experience in America in order to: